Archive for the 'Gear' Category

 Data Mining

 It seems we’re back in full swing here at LOW.
-This is because Theresa came home today with a stack of books about 8 high, covering the full scope of South America.
+This is because Theresa came home today with a stack of books about eight high, covering the full scope of South America.
 So it seems she was serious about her request to get things more organized once I got home.
 Anyway, stay tuned for plenty more updates and we get further and further planned.
 But that is not what I want to discuss today.
 I want help from all of you in internet-land.

 South America Guidebooks